RobinBoers/molly-brown/README.md

   will be used instead of one inferred from the filename extension.
 * `DefaultLang`: If this option is set, it will be served as the `lang` parameter of the MIME type for all `text/gemini` content.
+* `DefaultEncoding`: If this option is set, it will be served as the `charset` parameter of the MIME type for all `text/gemini` content.

 ### Directory listings